sfbayinterns2018/code_of_conduct/README.md

   * Publishing others’ private information, such as a physical or electronic address, without explicit permission.
 This includes any sort of “outing” of any aspect of someone’s identity without their consent.
   * Publishing private screenshots or quotes of interactions in the context of this project without all quoted users’ *explicit* consent.
   * Other conduct which could reasonably be considered inappropriate in a professional or community setting.

-## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors to and admins of this project pledge to making participation in our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, technical preferences, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## When Something Happens